 Team On Premise Installation

 DeployHub Team is installed locally using a Docker Image that includes all the necessary prerequisites.
-You will need to have Docker installed in order to run DeployHub on premise.
+In other words, you need Docker installed.

 Requires Microsoft Windows 10 Professional or Enterprise 64-bit